-It is not always possible to ensure the same propensity scores across strata because of practical restrictions.
-For example, consider an experiment with 10 men and 11 women; if stratified by gender, it is impossible to make the propensity scores equal across strata.
-To improve the estimation efficiency of $\boldsymbol \tau$ for unequal propensity scores, we propose another covariate adjustment method, from a conditional inference perspective.
+It is not always possible to ensure the same propensity scores across blocks because of practical restrictions.
+For example, consider an experiment with 10 men and 11 women; if blocked by gender, it is impossible to make the propensity scores equal across blocks.
+To improve the estimation efficiency of $\boldsymbol \tau$ for unequal propensity scores, we propose two covariate adjustment methods, from a conditional inference perspective.
 Conditional inference is an influential idea in statistics that began with the original ideas of Fisher \citep{Fisher1959}.
-In this section, we introduce the idea of conditional inference for estimating each factorial effect $ \tau_f = {2^{-(K-1)}} \sum^Q_{q = 1} g_{f,q} \bar{Y}(q)$, $f=1,\dots,F$, where $g_{f,q} \in \{-1,1\}$ and $\sumq g_{f,q} = 0$.